toomanu/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Display the contents list of your current directory
+# This scripts explain the basis of shell